bahrus/xtal-method/README.md

 \<xtal-method\> only has two key, required properties for anything to happen:  input and renderer.

 As the input property of \<xtal-method\> is established and then changes, the renderer generates the html output, and inserts it inside the \<xtal-method\> element instance, or updates the same target element as the input property changes.
-A "dom-change" event fires after each DOM update.

 The renderer property of \<xtal-method\> is of type function, a function that takes two arguments -- an object or array which needs to be presented, and a formatter function that generates a DOM (or SVG) node tree.
 The renderer property can be passed to the element instance via traditional binding:

 ```html
     <xtal-method input="[[todos]]" renderer="[[todoFormatter]]"></xtal-method>
 ```

+[TODO]  xtal-method has another property/attribute, "disabled" that allows the rendering to be delayed.
+The most obvious reason for supporting this is to prevent rendering when it isn't needed -- for example, if the element is currently hidden.
+Later I will discuss another potentially important reason why I think this could be useful.

 ## Just don't call me late-to-supper